sreesms/lidar_obstacle_detection_ros/README.md

-# Lidar_obstacle_detection
+# Obstacle Detection using 2D Lidar
 2D Lidar ROS package for obstacle detection

 **This package is for the detection of obstacles nearby the lidars**